threefoldfoundation/www_venturecreator/content/manifesto/laws/index.md

 <br>

-### Law Enforcement Access to Information is Important but Should not be Abused
+<span style="font-size:1.5em; font-weight:bold; line-height:1.2em;"> Law Enforcement Access to Information is Important but Should not be Abused

 <p>
 Safety is important.
 Governments or law enforcement agencies should be able to access information when required in all transparency (means authors know what rights governments have and when exercised) and for the right reason.